yuxuanxc/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

   Use case ends.

 * 3a.
-The format is invalid.
+The given index is invalid.

-  * 3a1.
-TrackPad shows an error message.

-      Use case resumes at step 3.

     * 3b.
-The given index is invalid.

-    * 3b1.
 TrackPad shows an error message.

       Use case resumes at step 3.